mengelbart/rtp-over-quic-draft/draft-engelbart-rtp-over-quic.md

 connection.
 Before a packet is sent, it is prefixed with the flow identifier described in
 {{packet-format}} and encapsulated in a QUIC datagram.

-The implementation has to keep track of sent packets in order to build the feedback for a congestion controller described in {{cc-interface}}.
-Each sent packet is mapped to the datagram in which it was sent over QUIC.
+The implementation has to keep track of sent RTP packets in order to build the feedback for a congestion controller described in {{cc-interface}}.
+Each sent RTP packet is mapped to the datagram in which it was sent over QUIC.
 When the QUIC implementation signals an acknowledgement for a specific datagram, the packet that was sent in this datagram is marked as received.
 Together with the received mark, an estimation of the delay at which the packet was received by the peer can be stored.
 Assuming the RTT